 The grim reality is that with regard to the budget we have entered a zero-sum game.
 Every defense dollar diverted to fund excess or unneeded capacity - whether for more F-22s or anything else - is a dollar that will be unavailable to take care of our people, to win the wars we are in, to deter potential adversaries, and to improve capabilities in areas where America is underinvested and potentially vulnerable.
-That is a risk that I will not take and one that I cannot accept.
+That is a risk I cannot accept and I will not take.

 And, with regard to something like the F-22, irrespective of whether the number of aircraft at issue is 12 planes or 200, if we can't bring ourselves to make this tough but straightforward decision - reflecting the judgment of two very different presidents, two different secretaries of defense, two chairmen of the joint chiefs of staff, and the current Air Force Secretary and Chief of Staff, where do we draw the line?
 And if not now, when?
 If we can't get this right - what on earth can we get right?
 It is time to draw the line on doing Defense business as usual.
 The President has drawn that line.
-And that red line with regard to a veto is real.
+And that red line is a veto.
+And it is real.

 On a personal note, I joined CIA more than 40 years ago to help protect my country.
 For just about my entire professional career in government I have generally been known as a hawk on national security.
-One criticism of me when I was at CIA was that I overestimated threats to the security of the United States.
+One criticism of me when I was at CIA was that I overestimated threats to the security of our country.